Log Schema Reference

 indicators: [ url ]

-Values of string type can be further restricted by declaring a list of values to allow or deny.
-This allows to have different log types that have common overlapping fields but differ on values of those fields.
+will be parsed with this schema.
+This means you can have multiple log types that have common overlapping fields but differ on values of those fields.

-# Will only allow 'login' and 'logout' event types to match this log type
+# Will only allow 'login' and 'logout' event_type values to match this log type

 - name: event_type